-IMPORTANT: If you are having issues with the App, please keep in mind that uninstalling the App will cause you to lose all historical data and end the Sensor currently in use.
+IMPORTANT: If you are having issues with the App, please keep in mind that uninstalling the App and/or clearing data will cause you to lose all historical data and end the Sensor currently in use.
 Please call Customer Service if you have any questions.
-Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Standard Time.
+Customer Service is available at 1-855-632-8658 7 Days a Week from 8AM to 8PM Eastern Time; excluding holidays.